 Total liabilities are all the expenses your company owes to third parties.
 The amount of money you, as the owner, have put into the company is referred to as total equity.

-It’s crucial to comprehend COGS if your company sells things with inventories.
-The term “COGS” stands for the price of manufacturing an item or service that your business sells.
+- The calculation for the cost of goods sold is crucial to comprehend COGS if your company sells products with inventory.
+The “COGS” stands for the price of manufacturing an item or service that your business sells.
 The COGS may consist of labour costs, overhead expenses that are directly connected to manufacturing, and materials utilised to make a product or provide a service.
 The COGS formula appears as follows:

-COGS is calculated as follows: Beginning Inventory + Cost of purchasing – Cost of Buying New Inventory
+COGS is calculated as follows: Beginning Inventory + Cost of Purchasing – Cost of Buying New Inventory

 Conclusion

-At Kanakkupillai, we offer a range of services to help entrepreneurs start and grow their businesses, including company registration, one person company registration, accounting and compliance, and business consulting.
+At Kanakkupillai, we offer a range of services to help entrepreneurs start and grow their businesses, including company registration, one-person company registration, accounting and compliance, and business consulting.
 Our team of experienced professionals can provide expert guidance and support to help you turn your business idea into a thriving enterprise.

 Whether you’re looking to start a new venture or take your existing business to the next level, Kanakkupillai is here to help.
 Contact us today to learn more about our services and how we can support your entrepreneurial journey.